| |

 Germany's Newest Shrine to Speed and Sports Cars

-a long wait, it has finally arrived, the new Porsche Museum in Stuttgart.
+the new Porsche Museum in Stuttgart.
+A minimalist futuristic exterior

 contrast to the swooping curves for which the world’s most famous